bunniesandbeatings/datagol/README.md

 ## Todo

 * Accumulate support in API
-* Ensure only one Connection running
+* Ensure only one Backend running
 * Broadcast updates

 ## Could do